protontypes/continuous-reforestation/README.md

   numberoftrees:
     description: "Number of trees you want to plant."
     default: 1
-  enterpriseId:
-    description: "Number of trees you want to plant"
-    default: -1
   projectId:
-    description: "Number of trees you want to plant"
+    description: "Where do"
     default: 06032322
   user:
     description: "Username you want to use to plant trees."
+    default: ${{ github.actor }}
+  enterpriseId:
+    description: "Number of trees you want to plant"
-    default: "Bob"
+    default: -1
   authSecret:
     description: "Your secret token as provided by your github secrets"
     default: 1